- Video: Breastfeeding a Baby at Night – Benefits & Coping Tips

 Last Updated on

 Since all babies and mommies are different, their breastfeeding schedules will also vary from one another.
-Your little one will feed around 6 to 8 times in a day.
+Your little one will feed around 6 to 8 times a day.
 While some babies feed themselves well during the day, others feed during the night.
 Getting up at intervals at night and feeding the baby may leave you tired and weak.
 This article will share some tips on how to cope with breastfeeding a baby at night.

 Is Night Breastfeeding Safe?